fsaad/Sublime-ViewSetting/README.md

 The following option is available in the command palette `ctrl+shift+p`:

-- __View Setting__: Type the name of the setting to retrieve.
-The value assigned to that setting will be shown in the status bar.
+- __View Setting__: A drop-down menu of available Sublime settings will be shown.
+Type the name of the setting to retrieve.
+The value assigned to that setting will be shown in the status bar or as a popup.

+### Customization

+Go to `Preferences > Package Settings > Sublime-ViewSetting > Settings` to configure whether the setting values should be shown in the status bar or in a popup window.

 ### Installation